 This proves to be one of the best tarps on our list.
 It extremely durable and can serve as patio furniture covers, construction tarps, and it could even become a tent at the last minute.
 So many uses for this make it the perfect one to choose.

-- It will withstand all extreme weather conditions
+It tolerates all weather conditions

 This 8 x 8 tarp is smaller and lighter than you might expect, but it works well with many lighter tasks.
 It’s made of polyethylene; therefore, it’s guaranteed to be waterproof.
 You can use this tarp in any climate, so use it to cover your firewood or rake up your leaves and haul them away using the tarp.
 If you need additional shelter for your tent when it rains, the grommets spread 3 to 4-feet across the tarp and will easily assist with tying it to the trees above your tent.